Why is it important to be PCI compliant?

 The PCI DSS provides a baseline of security requirements that help businesses know what to do and where to start on their security program.
 It instills confidence in your customers and partners that you take their security seriously and follow a guideline on how to handle their data.

 Using the VoiceBase API, you can detect and redact PCI data from your recordings, transcripts, and analytics.
-More importantly you can trust VoiceBase, as we have built our entire system from the ground up to be secure, scalable, reliable, and are PCI DSS level 1 certified (the highest level of certification for securing online electronic transactions).
+More importantly, you can rest assured in VoiceBase, as we have built our entire system from the ground up to be secure, scalable, reliable, and are PCI DSS level 1 certified (the highest level of certification for securing online electronic transactions).
 We protect our customers from identity thefts, account data threats, and payment card fraud.